kytta/vavilon/CONTRIBUTING.md

 You can also edit the documentation, whether it being the docs on our website or the README, LICENSE, CONTRIBUTING (this guide).
 The **[workflow](#usual-workflow)** is similar to the one for code, except that you don't have mess around with NPM.
-However, we still recommend you use `commitizen` for commit messages.

 ## Usual Workflow

-So, you have decided to become a code or docs contributor for vavilon.
+So, you have decided to become a code or docs contributor for vavilon.js.
 Here's how we do it.

 ### Preparation

 1. **Git**
+    1. Fork the repo
     1. Clone the repository to your local machine
-    2. Switch to the HEAD of `develop` branch
-    3. Start a new branch for your feature or bugfix.
-We try to follow the git-flow, so it will be great if you prepend the branch name with `feature/` or `fix/`
+    3. Start a new branch for your feature or bugfix
-2. **NPM**
+2. **Yarn**
-    1. Install the packages with `npm install`.
-Don't worry, if it will update the package-lock.json
+    1. Install the packages with `yarn`.
+Don't worry, if it will update the yarn.lock file
-    2. (optional) Install `commitizen` globally: `npm install -g commitizen`

-       Since we follow the Conventional Commits guidelines, we use `commitizen` to make the workflow easier.
-By using the `git cz` instead of `git commit` you can commit your changes being sure that they follow the guidelines.
-3. Check that everything is working: `npm run build`
+3. Check that everything is working: `yarn test`

 ### Code Style